WCCS: WCCS today

 Harley sold WCCS in August 2002 to Pittsburgh-based Renda Broadcasting Corporation.
 He reserved his ownership of WOKW.
 Renda, owned by Indiana County native Anthony F. Renda, had entered into a local marketing agreement with successful competitor WLCY Blairsville that June, making WLCY a local sister station to WCCS.
 Renda purchased WLCY outright the following year.

 In 2003, Renda also acquired WCCS/WLCY's crosstown competitors, WDAD/WQMU, for $3.2 million.

 In need of additional studio space to accommodate four radio stations (WDAD, WCCS, WLCY, WQMU), Renda Broadcasting acquired the former Gatti Pharmacy building at the corner of 9th and Philadelphia Streets in downtown Indiana where the four stations and its business operations occupy the first and second floors.
 All four stations were housed in the new building by the end of 2004.

 The stations have a long history of tenured personnel: Mark Bertig, who first joined WCCS in 1985 as a sales consultant, now serves as Regional Vice President and General Manager of the four Indiana stations, Jack Benedict has been with the four Indiana stations under different owners since 1969, Bill Otto has hosted "The Oldies Attic" since 1989, Todd Marino, host of Indiana In The Morning and newsman Josh Widdowson.

 On January 14, 2008, after almost 25 years with its ABC/SMN affiliation, AM 1160 WCCS changed its format from full-service adult contemporary to News/Talk.
 Research through the IUP Small Business Institute found that the News/Talk format was the #1 programming preference in the area. #2 was country which precipitated the WLCY change to Country music in 2007.

 WCCS dropped its affiliation with ABC News, picking up FOX Radio News for 24-hour coverage.
-Fox News reports on-air every thirty minutes, excluding weekend specialty shows.
+Fox News reports on-air every thirty minutes during the weekday hours.
+During the evening hours and weekends, it carries sports programming from Westwood One Sports.

 WCCS now also broadcasts on an FM "translator" frequency of 101.1 FM.